suzuki-shunsuke/release-js-action/README.md

 [action.yaml](action.yaml)

-This action create a commit with `dist` directories and pushes a branch or tag to release a new version.
+This action create a commit with `dist` directories and pushes a branch to release a new version.
 It supports three kinds of releases:

 1. `pr/<pull request number>`: Create or update `pr/<pull request number>` branch when pull requests are updated